mmmiiinnnggg/mmmiiinnnggg.github.io/index.md

 > ### Student representative spokesman for the commencement ceremony
 > Jun 2021
-> - Honored to have a speech representing class-of-2017 in the commencement ceremony
+> - Honored to have a speech representing class-of-2017 in the commencement ceremony.

 > ### "SMBU-star" Scholarship Award
 > Jun 2021